 Many years after his brothers left him for dead, Joseph superintended a massive grain storage plan for Egypt that positioned his “adoptive” country to weather a long, severe famine and provide food for all its people and other nations besides.
 That same famine prompted his brothers to travel to Egypt when they were on the verge starvation and desperation.

-When they arrived and got inline to buy grain, they had no idea they were appearing before their brother, Joseph.
-Joseph asked them to go back to Canaan and bring his father, Jacob, back down to Egypt with them.
+When they arrived and got inline to buy grain, they had no idea they were appearing before their brother, Joseph, but Joseph recognized them and asked them to go back to Canaan and bring his father, Jacob, back down to Egypt with them.

 Joseph’s brothers, his father and the whole tribe returned to Egypt.
-When they returned and finally realized the powerful man who sent them for their father was Joseph, they were ashamed, and they feared retribution against them for their betrayal, but Joseph was gracious, and he gave them favorable living conditions until Jacob died.
+When they returned and finally realized the powerful man who sent them for their father was Joseph, they were ashamed.
+They also feared retribution against them for their betrayal, but Joseph was gracious and gave them favorable living conditions until Jacob died.

 This is the point of the story that was addressed in the service today.
-Joseph’s brothers were fearful that he still held a grudge after Jacob died and would pay them back for their betrayal.
+Joseph’s brothers were fearful, still, that he held a grudge after Jacob died and would pay them back for their betrayal.
 (Gen. 50: 15) They didn’t immediately go to Joseph.
-Instead, they sent a message to Joseph containing instructions to them from their father to say to Joseph: “’I ask you to forgive your brothers the sins and the wrongs they committed in treating you so badly.’”
+Instead, they sent a message to Joseph containing instructions their father, Jacob, gave them to say to Joseph: “’I ask you to forgive your brothers the sins and the wrongs they committed in treating you so badly.’”
 (Gen. 50: 17)